BioPredX/biopredx.github.io/en/services.md

 Unlike conventional approaches that systematically evaluate all possible mutations of a protein, resulting in thousands of evaluations, Protposer identifies structurally vulnerable regions and proposes targeted stabilising mutations with a high probability of success.

 Protposer is available either as an annual licence or through pay-per-use licences.
+Academic non-profit licenses are also available, free for a limited time.

 The platform provides: